sclorg/s2i-python-container/3.9/README.md

     Set this variable to a non-empty value to have the 'pip' program and related python packages (setuptools and wheel) be upgraded to the most recent version before any Python packages are installed.
-If not set it will use whatever the default version is included by the platform for the Python version being used.
+If not set, the container will use the stable pip version this container was built with, taken from a recent Fedora release.

 * **WEB_CONCURRENCY**